 The Student Activity Fee (SAF) is a semesterly charge on the Student Bill that is used only for enhancing campus life for students at Michigan Tech.
-A portion of all SAF funds are administered to RSO's, as yearly budgets, by the Undergraduate Student Government.
+A portion of all SAF funds are administered to Open RSO's , by the Undergraduate Student Government.
 To learn more about requesting a budget from the SAF contact firstname.lastname@example.org.

 The Opportunity Fund, administered by USG, is money set aside from the Student Activity Fee (SAF) which RSO’s may access once during each academic year.
 This fund can assist new RSO’s who may have missed the previous SAF funding request cycle or existing organizations who learned of a new opportunity not included in spring’s budget hearing process.
 The Opportunity Fund is accessible to all Michigan Tech RSO's seeking to sponsor campus-wide events or initiatives.
 To learn more or submit and Opportunity Fund Request click here.

 The Reserve Fund, administered by USG, is money set aside from the Student Activity Fee (SAF) which RSO’s may access once during each academic year.
 The primary purpose of the Reserve fund is equipment replacement costs, equipment upgrade costs, and equipment safety concerns.
 This fund is earmarked for emergencies within your RSO especially those pertaining to the health and safety of students.
 To learn more or submit and Reserve Fund Request click here.